raphaka/cairn1e_toki_pona/nasin-musi.md

 Ability Scores: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary.
-- Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.--> **sona nasin** nanpa wawa: 3 lili mute, 6 li lili, 10 li insa, 14 li pona, 18 li wawa a. wile la, o ante.
+- Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.--> **sona nasin** nanpa wawa: 3 lili mute, 6 li lili, 10 li insa, 14 li pona, 18 li wawa a. wile la o ante.
 - o pana e KU 3 tawa monsuta pi nasa ala. o pana e KU 6 tawa monsuta wawa. o pana e KU 10+ tawa monsuta ni: ken suli la ona li moli e jan musi.
 <!--- Use flavor and style to help them stand out.
 Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
 - Use critical damage to lean into the threat or strangeness of any aggressive NPC.